 To conduct the Saffire experiments, the Saffire hardware is loaded in the Cygnus Pressurized Cargo Module by Northrop Grumman and launched from the Wallops Flight Facility.
 Once at the International Space Station, Saffire remains unpowered on Cygnus while supplies for the ISS are off-loaded by the crew.
 Once supplies are off-loaded and replaced with trash, Cygnus departs.
 When the vehicle reaches a safe distance from the ISS, Saffire will be powered on by a team of Northrop Grumman and Saffire engineers working from Northrop Grumman's Dulles Control Center in Dulles, VA.
 After conducting system checks, Cygnus will be put into free drift and the experiment initiated.
 Saffire-I, II, and III ran autonomously for about 2-1/2 hours.
-With the expanded objectives of Saffire-IV-VI, the experiment will require about 8 hours to be completed.
+With the expanded objectives of Saffire-IV-VI, the experiment requires about 8 hours to be completed.
 When the experiment is complete, Cygnus continues to orbit the earth while the data is downlinked to various ground stations.
 When downlink is complete, generally about 8-14 days, Cygnus will then begin its reentry into the Earth's atmosphere where it will burn up over the Pacific Ocean.
 Saffire-IV was launched on NG-13 in February 2020 and operated in May 2020.
 Saffire-V launched on NG-14 in October 2020 and will operate in December.
 Saffire-VI is being readied for launch on NG-15 which is currently planned for February 2021.

 This project will benefit all future human exploration missions by providing data and validated models that describe the growth of large-scale spacecraft fires.
 The project is also demonstrating the effectiveness of fire monitoring and response technologies planned for use on Orion and future spacecraft.
 The data, and the models validated using that data, will be used to developed effective fire safety strategies, equipment, and procedures for all crewed vehicles used on exploration missions.